Nikos Dabizas

 Nikos Dabizas (Νίκος Νταμπίζας, born 3 August 1973) is a Greek former professional footballer who played as a defender for Newcastle United, Leicester City, Olympiacos and AEL.
 He was also in Greece's 2004 European Football Championship winning squad.

-Career
+Playing career

 Pontioi Veria

 Dabizas spent his days playing football and helping in his father's company.
 His first contact with football came when he was sixteen, although he never dreamt of becoming a professional footballer.
 However, fate had other plans for him.
-He played for a year as an amateur at the local team of Amydeo called Hermes, which was enough to give him the ticket to a team in the third division and a professional contract, as he joined Pontioi Veria, as an 18-year-old, where he remained for three consecutive seasons, playing one year on the third division and two in the second.
+He played for a year as an amateur at the local team of Amyntaio called Ermis, which was enough to give him the ticket to a team in the third division and a professional contract, as he joined Pontioi Veria, as an 18-year-old, where he remained for three consecutive seasons, playing one year on the third division and two in the second.
 His big career break came when he was 21.
 He got an offer from Olympiacos, one of the biggest teams in Greece.